velconia/st_configuration/README.md

 # st_configuration
-The configuration of sublime text testa
+The configuration of sublime text testaa

 # about GFW
 The packagecontrol.io is "greened" recently, so we could NOT access it anymore :(.